Perfectionism for high achievers: maintain excellence without burnout

 Do perfectionists actually perform better?

 Not in the long run.
 While perfectionistic strivings can boost short-term output, perfectionistic concerns (fear of failure, self-criticism) erode performance over time through anxiety, avoidance, and burnout.
-A 2025 meta-analysis found that when strivings and concerns coexist, the concerns cancel out performance gains from striving [1].
+A 2025 meta-analysis found that when strivings and concerns coexist, the concerns systematically erode and ameliorate performance gains from striving [1].

 Why do perfectionists respond defensively to feedback?